 Given that trafficking in persons constitutes an organized crime, perpetrators may be involved in this egregious network while present in the country of destination, transit, or origin.
 Under the domestic laws of each nation, practical challenges may arise in effectively conducting investigations when such offenses occur beyond the territorial boundaries of any given country.
 The jurisdiction of local courts may be constrained by considerations of national sovereignty of the country of origin, transit or destination.

 In this backdrop, international cooperation is indeed crucial in the fight against human trafficking.
-The measures you mentioned, such as extradition, mutual legal assistance, and joint investigations, are vital for effectively addressing this complex issue.
+The measures mentioned, such as extradition, mutual legal assistance, and joint investigations, are vital for effectively addressing this complex issue.
 The United Nations Convention against Transnational Organized Crime emphasizes the need for State Parties to collaborate in these areas to enhance their collective efforts in combating human trafficking and safeguarding victims.
 By fostering law enforcement cooperation and facilitating the exchange of information on organized crimes, nations can work together more effectively to prevent further victimization and ensure justice for those affected.[17]

 Intelligence Sharing and Combating Human Trafficking